-During my honeymoon, a 12-day cruise from Vancouver to Hawaii, I researched ways to save money on attractions for my five days in Oahu.
+During my honeymoon, a 12-day cruise on the Celebrity Eclipse, I researched ways to save money on attractions for my five days in Oahu.
 We decided to purchase the Go City Oahu card before departing Vancouver.

 The Go Oahu Pass (formerly the Go Oahu Card) is an easy-to-use Oahu all-inclusive pass that gives you free admission to certain places during your stay on Oahu.

 By planning your calendar days, you can experience the best attractions on Oahu and save money too.